 Given the rapid production capabilities that tech companies have at their disposal today, by the time you finally publish that novella-like plan, your competition has likely beaten you to the market.
 The trick to conquering the iron triangle and creating valuable products quickly has less to do with detailed project plans and more to do with managing project execution risk.

 The practice of Agile development does not give you a license to execute without a plan.
 In fact, it requires you to continually iterate your plan and milestones based on new information learned throughout the project.
 At Devbridge, we leverage data-driven metrics to increase project transparency, continually communicate with our clients, and create an atmosphere of shared understanding throughout the project lifecycle.
 Below are some of the metrics we use to identify and address project risks.

 Burn down sprints, burn up releases

-Our PMO Director, Bill Cronin, recently discussed how to ensure successful sprints.
-We also use sprint burndown charts to track the amount of work remaining in a sprint, and to determine whether a sprint is on track.
+How can you ensure successful sprints?
+We use sprint burndown charts to track the amount of work remaining in a sprint and to determine whether a sprint is on track.

 On the other hand, when tracking the progress of a release, we use burnup charts.
-If sprints use burndown charts, then why do we use a burnup charts for releases?
-Well, burndown charts are great tools for measuring progress when scope doesn’t change - like in sprints.
-On the other hand, the scope of an Agile release changes constantly due to stakeholder feedback, so a different metric is needed that visualizes changing scope.
+If sprints use burndown charts, then why do we use burnup charts for releases?
+Well, burndown charts are great tools for measuring progress when scope doesn’t change (like in sprints).
+On the other hand, the scope of an agile release changes constantly due to stakeholder feedback, so a different metric is needed that visualizes changing scope.
 This is where the power of a burnup chart comes into play.

 By tracking release scope and average sprint velocity, we can use the burnup chart to forecast release dates for projects in real time.
 In the example below, the burnup chart indicates that the release will be completed in the ninth sprint.
 Assuming two-week sprints, we can approximate that the project will take four to five months to complete.